coderjun/randori-plugin-intellij-wiki/JavaScript-Compiler-Annotations.md

 ### [JavaScript]
 The [JavaScript] tag always decorates a class or package level function and has the following defined arguments:

 **export : Boolean** (default true) – Controls the export of this particular JavaScript class.
 If the class is marked export="false" then the class itself is not exported into a separate file, or as a portion of a monolithic file.
 References to the class in other areas of the source persist and remain unchanged.
 The use case of this argument is to allow a compile time dependency on an object that will be fulfilled by externally available code at runtime.
-So, for example, I can mark HTMLDivElement as export=”false” as the JavaScript virtual machine defines this class at runtime.
+So, for example, I can mark HTMLDivElement as export=”false” as the JavaScript virtual machine (or simply, the browser) defines this class at runtime.

 **mode : String** (default proto, accepts proto, global or json) – Defines the way in which the class code is treated at runtime.